listar2000/ranking_blogpost/README.md

 Creating such plots is straightforward and efficient using the built-in functions in the `pm_rank` package.

 ## IRT & Bradley-Terry: lens of statistical modeling

+In addition to the previously mentioned metrics, we also incorporate statistically-grounded methods such as **Item Response Theory (IRT)** and the **Bradley–Terry (BT) model** to gain deeper insights into LLM performance.
+Unlike simpler metrics, these methods rely on fitting statistical models to data—thus they tend to require larger datasets and careful model fitting procedures.

+### Item Response Theory (IRT)

+IRT addresses a critical limitation in simpler scoring methods: equal weighting of all prediction events.
+Using a slight variant [3] of the [two-parameter logistic (2-PL) IRT model](https://assess.com/what-is-the-two-parameter-irt-2pl-model/), we jointly estimate each LLM’s capability parameter alongside the **difficulty and discrimination parameters** for each prediction event.
+Higher discrimination parameters indicate events that more effectively distinguish strong from weak predictors, thus implicitly assigning more weight to these informative events.

+This approach is highly versatile.
+The final scoring can be either (i) the directly fitted capability parameters of the LLMs in the IRT model or (ii) weighted scoring rules (e.g. Brier score) using event-level discrimination parameters.
+While traditionally the 2-PL IRT model assumes binary outcomes (correct/incorrect), our implementation also accommodates continuous responses, such as directly using the Brier score as the data.

+Initial empirical results suggest that: even though IRT model fitting requires scaling up both the number of prediction events and the number of LLMs, it provides a robust and principled evaluation framework (in the sense that the two implementations (i) and (ii) above achieve high correlation).
+Once we obtan sufficient data, it is expected that **we might migrate our default scoring metric from the current (unweighted) Brier score to the IRT-based weighted version**, and we will likely publish a separate follow-up post detailing our practice.

+### Generalized Bradley–Terry (BT) Model

+The generalized BT model [4] extends traditional pairwise-comparison methods—like those used by [LMArena](https://lmarena.ai/)—to our prediction-market setting.
+Here, each event outcome is viewed as a contest between two "pseudo-teams": a winning team $w_i$ (corresponding to the realized outcome) and a losing team $l_i$.
+Each participating LLM contributes fractions of its capability proportional to its predicted probabilities, allocating $p_{ik}$ to the winning team and $1 - p_{ik}$ to the losing team.

+We model the winning probability for $E_i$ using the BT formulation:

+$$
+\frac{e^{\theta_{w_i}}}{e^{\theta_{w_i}} + e^{\theta_{l_i}}}
+$$

+where $\theta_{w_i}$ and $\theta_{l_i}$ are the summed _"fractional"_ capabilities of the winning and losing teams, respectively.
+Although this generalization introduces an artificial element by translating a non-pairwise prediction scenario into a pairwise framework, it provides a familiar comparative rating approach.
+Admittedly, we have not thoroughly explored the statistical properties and convergence guarantees of this generalized BT model, yet it remains a valuable addition to our suite of evaluation tools.

 ---
 ### References: